 How to Afford Graduate School: Best Practices

 Exploring your options for graduate school is an exciting process.
-You’re thinking about which programs are the best fit for you, getting ready to get back into the classroom, and imagining what your graduate degree will mean for your personal and professional life.
+You are thinking about which programs are the best fit for you, preparing to get back into the classroom and imagining what your graduate degree will mean for your personal and professional life.

-But eventually, everyone comes to the question: “How am I going to pay for this?”
+But eventually, everyone considering graduate school comes to the question: “How am I going to pay for this?”

 Best Practice #1: Understand Your “Why”

-Going to graduate school is a commitment.
-It’s not only a financial commitment, but one that will require a lot of your time and energy as well.
-Sometimes, that might mean studying nights and weekends while you balance your studies, career, and personal life.
+Going to graduate school is a commitment, not only financially but also in terms of time and energy.
+Sometimes, that commitment might mean studying on nights and weekends while you balance your studies, career and personal life.

-You can do this and fortunately you don’t have to do it alone.
-Our programs are designed to help working adults earn their graduate degrees without putting the rest of their lives on hold.
+Fortunately, you do not have to make this adjustment alone.
+Our programs at Southern Adventist University are designed to help working adults earn their graduate degrees without putting the rest of their lives on hold.

 But when things get tough and the work feels challenging, you need to make sure you really understand your “why.”
-Why are you earning this degree?
-It could be something tangible, like a pay raise or a promotion, or something more personal like a sense of accomplishment and fulfillment.
+Why are you going to graduate school?
+It could be something tangible, like a pay raise or a promotion, or something more personal, like a sense of accomplishment and fulfillment.

 Understanding why you want this degree is essential so that when you take the leap, it will all feel worth it.